 In this thread, I’m going to discuss an iPhone camera feature called burst mode.
-There are Millions of iPhone users use burst mode functions to take action photography and choose a better shot.
-I hope that this hint will help those all iOS users who find a way to turn off Burst mode on the iPhone.
+There are millions of iPhone users who use the burst mode feature to take action photography and choose a better shot.
+I hope that this hint will help all iOS users who find a way to turn off Burst mode on the iPhone.

 Unfortunately, there aren’t any hidden settings to make iPhone Camera Auto burst off.
 Even though, I’m showing you a basic trick that might become useful for you.
-Let’s dive in following instructions and learn how to do disable multiple pictures at once in three differing methods.
+Let’s dive into the following guidance and learn how to do disable multiple pictures at once in three differing styles.

 How do I stop my iPhone from taking burst photos?

 Turn Off Camera Timer or Burst Mode on iPhone 11 Pro and iPhone 11 Pro Max or Later

 - Open the Camera App

 - Next tap on the Timer icon, for instance, you can see my given example picture.

 - Now on the bottom strip tap Off to switch off the camera timer and that stops the burst photo. means more than one picture at a single press camera button.
 For a clear idea, you can see the given example picture below.

 And iPhone X Users Can see the Clock icon at the top strip, then Select Off Burst mode.

 Once you turn off the Bust mode on the Camera, Also we can turn off Burst mode when using the self-timer on the iPhone camera app. as shown in the below steps,